Created on Tuesday, 22 June 2010 22:38

 – Sales of shares and stocks in days and weeks beforehand changed hands in large amounts, including chief executive Tony Hayward who sold 1/3 of his interest in BP to “pay his mortgage.”
 Hayward’s yearly salary is 4x his total mortgage.

-– Halliburton link, acquisition of cleanup company days before explosion
+– Halliburton link, acquisition of cleanup company days before the explosion

 – Government uses disaster to push for Carbon Tax, Nationalization talk